jspinner331/Microsoft-Azure-ELK-Deployment/README.md

 Setting up an ELK stack through Microsoft Azure to monitor 2 web virtual machines (DVWA) backed by a load balancer.

 First, a "**Jump Box**" virtual machine is configured so that we can provision each VM instance and use Ansible/Docker for the Web and ELK VMs.
 The **Jump Box** acts as a secure gateway so that there is seperation between the main workstation and our deployed Web/ELK virtual machines we are provisioning.
-Once the Web1, Web2, and ELK machines are up, we can connect to/monitor the ELK VM using Kibana from the workstation machine.
-Refer to detailed setup instructions under the Setup folder.
+Once the Web1, Web2, and ELK machines are up, we use Kibana to monitor our ELK instance from the workstation machine browser.
+Refer to the detailed setup instructions under the Setup folder.

 # Network Diagram